k0retux/fuddly/docs/source/targets.rst

   inheriting from it.
 The following methods are expected to be overloaded, depending on the user needs:

-  - :meth:`framework.targets.local.LocalTarget.initialize()` for doing
+  - :meth:`fuddly.framework.targets.local.LocalTarget.initialize()` for doing
     specific actions at target initialization.
-  - :meth:`framework.targets.local.LocalTarget.terminate()` for doing
+  - :meth:`fuddly.framework.targets.local.LocalTarget.terminate()` for doing
     specific actions at target termination.

 Feedback: